plugnio/BAWES-ERP/docs/setup/installation.md

 - **Super Admin** role is created during seeding and has all permissions
 - New permissions are automatically added when detected
 - Permissions use efficient bitfield storage for fast checking

+### RBAC Initialization Process

+The RBAC system initializes in the following sequence:

+1. **Database Seeding**
+   - Creates SUPER_ADMIN role
+   - Sets up basic system roles
+   - Prepares role-permission structure

+2. **Permission Discovery**
+   - Runs when application starts
+   - Scans all controllers for @RequirePermission decorators
+   - Creates new permissions in database
+   - Assigns all permissions to SUPER_ADMIN role

+3. **Admin User Creation**
+   - Creates admin user account
+   - Assigns SUPER_ADMIN role
+   - Inherits all permissions through role

+This sequence ensures that:
+- All permissions are properly discovered
+- SUPER_ADMIN role has complete access
+- Admin user has full system control
+- Permissions are consistently managed

 ### Permission Structure